Police in Bath and Brunswick, Maine Work with PARRI for One2One Addiction Recovery

 “This new tool will aid us in our efforts to combat the opiate crisis and assist people who are in desperate need.”

-In Bath, Maine, Vanderburgh House was formed with the goal of creating recovery-focused communities that are dedicated to the success of each member.
+In Bath, Maine, Vanderburgh House was formed to create recovery-focused communities that are dedicated to the success of each member.
 Our homes provide a structured and recovery-focused sober living environment, headed by caring House Managers who are committed to assisting our clients in rebuilding their lives free of drugs and alcohol.

-The majority of our houses are run by independent Owner/Operators who collaborate with Vanderburgh House to provide sober living in their own areas.
-As a member of our collaborative of sober living Operators, Vanderburgh Communities provides Charters to Operators who want to manage their own sober living home in conjunction with us.
+As a member of our collaborative of sober living Operators, Vanderburgh Communities provides Charters to Operators who want to manage their own sober living homes in conjunction with us.
 If you have a dream of opening your own sober house, now is the time to pursue it!
 We urge you to join us for a meeting to learn more about this exciting chance to help your community.

 We are honored to be one of the original members of the national Sober House Directory, a resource for finding the right match and locating sober living homes near you.
 If a Vanderburgh House home is not the appropriate fit for you, we invite you to look into this great resource for finding the proper sober living home.